pydio/pydio-doc-admin-guide/1_installation_guide/4_checking_apis.md

     AllowOverride All

-For **IIS**, you can there is an equivalent web.config file, or there are some extensions that allow the automatic translation of Apache .htaccess files.
+For **IIS**, you can adapt this sample configuration [IIS SAMPLE](https://github.com/pydio/pydio-core/blob/develop/core/src/web.config.sample).

-For **Nginx**, the location{} tag also contains the according instructions.
+For **Nginx**, the location{} tag also contains the according instructions, see [NGINX SAMPLE](https://github.com/pydio/pydio-core/blob/develop/core/src/nginx.conf.sample).

 #### _Apache: pydio install path .htaccess rules_

-If it was webserver-writeable during install, the .htaccess should have been automatically updated.
+If the installation path of Pydio was webserver-writeable during install, the .htaccess should have been automatically updated.

 The variable part of this file is concerning the “RewriteBase”, which reflects **the path of Pydio relative to the DocumentRoot** : if Pydio is installed on http://domain.tld/pydio/, the RewriteBase shall be “/pydio”.
 If it’s installed on http://domain.tld, should be “/”.